 The University of Dubuque offers the opportunity for a student to complete their B.A. degree and begin their MDiv degree during their final year of undergraduate study.
 This helps students to save a year of study and has significant financial advantages.
 Known as the 3/3 program, this course of study involves two components:

-The program involves two components: a) three years of undergraduate study which must include at least one full year (a thirty credit hour residency requirement) in the University of Dubuque undergraduate program, and
+- Three to four years of undergraduate study.
+Transfer students must complete at least one full year (a 30 semester hour residency requirement) in the University of Dubuque undergraduate program, and

-General 3/3 Program Information:
+General 3/3 program information: